ninoch/perception_bias/README.md

 This package is supported for any system with Jupyther notebook installed.
 It has been tested on macOS Mojave (10.14.5).

 ### Python Dependencies
 Python 3.7 have been used to run the experiments.
-The following python packages are neccessary to run the experiments.
+The following python packages are required to run the experiments:
 ```
 numpy
 scipy